maxbundscherer/DD7MB/docs/index.md

 I am happy to be a radio amateur now (12/12/2023)!
 I am located in Nuremberg (QTH JN59NK).

+Did you hear me?
+I would be delighted if you would let me know when you heard me.
+I have set up a [small and simple online form](https://forms.gle/byaGX86faruhT4m97) for this purpose.
+This form is also included at the bottom of this website.

 I use an ALINCO DJ-MD-5X-EG handheld radio for DMR & FM and APRS.
 Thankfully I am also allowed to use the club station [DF0OHM](https://www.qrz.com/db/DF0OHM) - thanks to [DL1NAW](https://www.qrz.com/db/DL1NAW).

 I am interested in many modes, especially PSK31, FT8, satellite communication, RTTY, SSTV, APT, and further developments of these modes.